Dschuli/yamlBash/README.md

 **ymf.sh**

-Allows to change the value of a property in a yaml file, without altering structure and removing comments as eg. yp merging does.
+Bash script to replace a value of a key:value pair in a yaml file while keeping original structure and comments.
-The property to be changed is identified by the parameter `property` (see below) and has to be at hierarchy level 3, e.g.

-    level1:
-       level2:
+(Nested) Key elements should separated by ":", e.g. Key0:Key1:Key2.
+Key elements are treated as regex, so can e.g. be specified like "St.*".
+This will pick up any
+	key starting with "St" and might lead to more than one line being altered.

+Currently only supports simple mappings/dictionaries, as e.g.

+    Key0:
+	    Key1:
+      Key2:	xxxx
-          level3: value to be altered
+		    Key3:	to be replaced
+		    Key4:
+    Key5:

+and allows to e.g. replace/insert a value for Key3.
+Key parameter would be Key1:Key3.
+Current settings/restrictions:
+- Other forms of YAML structures and notations (e.g. lists, block or flow style), are not supported.
+- Value has to be a simple scalar or string
+- Inserted values are not put into " or ', therefore no multiline strings
+- If the target key has sub-keys/nestings, those will not be altered

 ymf.sh uses stdIn and stdOut to allow piping to implement multiple changes.
 Check out the provided example
 	FloForTenX.sh,